Tabal (region): In Ancient Greek literature

 The Hittitologist Sanna Aro has suggested that the name of the Tibarēnoi (Τιβαρηνοί) mentioned living on the Black Sea shores of Anatolia in the 5th century BCE by Herodotus of Halicarnassus and Xenophon might possibly have derived their name from that of Tabal.

 However, the scholars Federico Giusfredi, Valerio Pisaniello and Alfredo Rizza, following the Hittitologist Zsolt Simon, have rejected this proposal due to the distance between the territory of the Tibarēnoi and of Tabal, the Kartvelian ethnic and linguistic affiliation of the Tibarēnoi as opposed to the Luwic Anatolian one of the Tabalians, and on phonetic grounds.

-Nonetheless, despite the Tibarēnoi not being identical with Tabal, the ancient Greek author Herodotus of Halicarnassus drew on the Neo-Assyrian association between Tabal and Muški to link the Tibarēnoi, whom he knew from the earlier reports of Hecataeus (who himself always associated them with the Mossúnoikoi), with the Moskhoi, that is with the Muški.
+Nonetheless, despite the Tibarēnoi not being identical with Tabal, the ancient Greek author Herodotus of Halicarnassus drew on the Neo-Assyrian association between Tabal and Muški to link the Tibarēnoi, whom he knew from the earlier reports of Hecataeus (who himself always associated them with the Mossunoikoi), with the Moskhoi, that is with the Muški.